How well prepared are you for the Supply Chain Due Diligence Act (SCDDA)?

-The following regulations apply to the own company as well as to the direct suppliers:
+The following regulations apply to the your own company as well as to direct suppliers:

-- Draw up a policy statement and define internal responsibilities
+- Drawing up a policy statement and defining internal responsibilities

 - When risks are identified, take preventive and remedial action

-- Ensure grievance mechanisms and procedures are in place to identify risks, including with indirect suppliers
+- Ensuring grievance mechanisms and procedures are in place to identify risks, including with indirect suppliers

-The following regulations apply to our own company as well as to our direct and indirect suppliers:
+The following regulations apply to your own company as well as to direct and indirect suppliers:

-- Conduct an effectiveness review of the measures and procedures introduced - at least annually or additionally if there is cause to do so
+- Conducting an effectiveness review of the measures and procedures introduced - at least annually or additionally if there is cause to do so

 - Publication of internal documentation and external reporting - once a year (at the latest four months after the end of the business year)